-You can even create polyphony with vocals.
+In modern recording, polyphony is often used on vocals.
 One of my favorite tricks that was used often during the “pop-punk/emo” era of the 2000s was to have two or more vocal melodies occurring at the same time, creating a rich vocal sound at the end of a song.
 Here’s an example:

 In other genres of music, this may be accomplished with a piano or synth pad.
 This creates a rich, full sound that supports the monophonic texture created by any lead guitar parts, synths, etc.

 Combining Monophony and Polyphony

 Most instrumental arrangements are combinations of monophonic and polyphonic textures.
 This combination is referred to as monody.
 Adding or removing these different textures or instruments at different times during a piece of music is a massive part of what creates dynamics in an arrangement.